WEBPAGE UPDATED Tuesday June 22, 2022

-Oxygen – How much dissolved oxygen do live baitfish and fish need in livewells and bait tanks to be healthy during all day/all night live transports in livewels/bait tanks?
+Oxygen is vital – How much dissolved oxygen do live baitfish and fish need in livewells and bait tanks to be healthy during all day/all night live transports in livewels/bait tanks?

-PROFESSIONALS USE 100% COMPRESSED WELDING OXYGEN TO TRANSPORT LIVE FISH AND MAINTAIN DO SATURATIONS BETWEEN 100% – 120% DO SATURATION CONTINUOUSLY.
+PROFESSIONALS USE 100% COMPRESSED WELDING OXYGEN OR LOX TO TRANSPORT LIVE FISH AND MAINTAIN DO SATURATIONS BETWEEN 100% – 120% DO SATURATION CONTINUOUSLY.

 Robert Adami Jr. – “As you know from previous Texas Gulf Coast Roundup events that you have seen, the hauling unit that is mounted on my trailer is operated with compressed oxygen.
 I maintain anywhere from 8-12 ppm of dissolved oxygen.”